weaveworks/weave/site/how-it-works.md

 is used.
 If those conditions are not met, the receiving side continues with the current nonce (according to the rules below), updating the highest offset seen as appropriate.
-Thus in order for the nonce to not be updated incorrectly would require a loss of at least 8192 messages.
+Thus in order for the nonce to not be updated correctly would require a loss of at least 8192 messages.

 5. When the receiving side switches to the new nonce, it does not discard the old nonce.
 If the highest offset seen is below 8192 (25% of